JonthueM/The-Tech-Academy-Basic-C-Sharp-Projects/step130-TestYourMight-VendingMachine/ReadMe.md

 Once the selection is made if valid will vend to the user the requested items
 ![](vendingMachine.gif)

+And of course I added a response if the selection were not valid!

 ```csharp
 //Vending Machine Logic & Output
     Console.WriteLine("\n \nProcessing Your Selection Now!");